11 days from Prague to BudapestOverview

 Welcome to Prague, capital of the Czech Republic.
 This fascinating city straddles the Vltava River with domes, cupolas, spires, and pinnacles highlighting its skyline.
 The remainder of the day is free to start exploring.Day 2 Prague.

 Prague is a 1,200-year-old city preserved in time, and, unlike other Central European capitals, it was not bombed during the 20th-century wars.
-A LOCAL GUIDE shows you its best-known treasures, such as the Old Town’s Astronomical Clock, built in 1410 and once the envy of all of Europe; HRADCANY CASTLE GROUNDS; St. Vitus Cathedral; and the Charles Bridge, the oldest bridge in Prague.
+A LOCAL GUIDE shows you its best-known treasures, such as the Old Town’s Astronomical Clock, built in 1410 and once the envy of all of Europe; HRADČANY CASTLE GROUNDS; St. Vitus Cathedral; and the Charles Bridge, the oldest bridge in Prague.
 Browse the shops for hand-cut crystal or art books.
 Mix with the locals in Wenceslaus Square, an important meeting point and where people demonstrated against the communist regime; or watch performers on Charles Bridge.
 (B)Day 3 Prague.

-Arrive in Regensburg after breakfast.
+Arrive in Regensburg today.
 Dating back to the time of the Celts around 500 BC, Regensburg is one of Germany’s best preserved medieval cities.
 Established during the Holy Roman Empire and the only German city not bombed during WWII, Regensburg has at least 1,300 listed buildings of “historic interest.”
 Architectural highlights of your GUIDED WALK include the Altes Rathaus (Old Town Hall), built in the 13th century, and Porta Pretoria, gates to an ancient Roman fort built in 179 AD.
 Wander through the city’s lanes and alleys to discover the many mansions with high towers.
 Wealthy families built these towers to emphasize their status and wealth during the Middle Ages, and many still remain today.
 Walk across the 12th-century Steinerne Brücke (Stone Bridge), the oldest of its kind in Germany.
 Grab a beer and enjoy an included SNACK at the Historische Wurstküche (Old Sausage Kitchen), one of Germany’s oldest restaurants.
 Bask in the vibrant atmosphere and take in the remarkable views along the river.
 Before dinner we’ll introduce you to some of Germany’s FAMOUS BEERS!
-(B,L,D)Day 7 Passau–Linz, Austria.
+(B,L,D)Day 7 Passau.

 This morning, enjoy an included GUIDED VISIT of Melk’s magnificent 11th-century BENEDICTINE ABBEY, one of Europe’s largest monasteries.
 The abbey houses an ornate library with over 80,000 printed books and 2,000 manuscripts.
 You’ll be captivated by the splendor of the church with its frescoed ceilings, stunning high altar, marble statues, and 210-foot-high cupola.
-The view from the terrace of the abbey over the Danube and surrounding countryside is breathtaking!
-During lunchtime, cruise through the picturesque Wachau Valley, a UNESCO World Heritage Site.
+The view from the terrace over the Danube and surrounding countryside is breathtaking!
+Then, cruise through the picturesque Wachau Valley, a UNESCO World Heritage Site.
 Pass the magnificent baroque Stiftskirche with its blue façade, the landmark of Dürnstein, before arriving in Vienna this evening.
 Known as the “City of Music,” it inspired the creative genius of Mozart, Beethoven, and Strauss.
 An optional concert is available tonight.
 (B,L,D)Day 9 Vienna.

 Once the center of the mighty Habsburg Empire, Austria’s magical capital on the blue Danube is a showcase of gilded architecture.
-This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys’ Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your Local Guide during your included CITY TOUR.
+This is home to the lavish Hofburg Imperial Palace complex with its Vienna Boys’ Choir and dazzling Lipizzaner stallions; the neo-renaissance Vienna Opera House; and awe-inspiring St. Stephen’s Cathedral—plus, countless other sights shown to you by your LOCAL GUIDE during your included CITY TOUR.
 Shop in the delightful pedestrian Kärntnerstrasse, and be sure to take a break and enjoy a piece of decadent Sachertorte or Apfelstrudel in one of the classic Viennese coffee houses, historic institutions that helped shape Viennese culture!
 In the late afternoon, leave Vienna for Budapest.
 (B,L,D)Day 10 Budapest, Hungary.

 Spanning the banks of the Danube, Budapest is one of Eastern Europe’s liveliest cities.
 Whether you’re seeing the sights, shopping for handcrafted embroidery or Herend porcelain, or basking in the coffee house culture over a rich cream cake in the renowned Gerbeaud Café, Budapest’s unique energy is positively palatable.
 On your GUIDED SIGHTSEEING TOUR, see Heroes’ Square as well as the massive hilltop castle complex with its remarkable Fishermen’s Bastion and 11th-century Matthias Church, the coronation spot of several Hungarian monarchs.
 Be sure to take note of the city’s eight bridges—many famous sights in and of themselves—which connect ancient Buda on the right bank with Pest on the left.
 You may even want to walk across Chain Bridge, built in 1849 and a symbol of Budapest.
 Perhaps visit St. Stephen’s Basilica; shop at the Great Market Hall and purchase paprika at one of its 180 vendor stalls; wander around the Royal Palace grounds; or stroll along Váci utca, the main shopping street.
 (B,L,D)Day 11 Budapest (Disembarkation).